 You can provide further details of the written statement in the application form or attach a separate document with supporting documents.

-We recommend you provide evidence for the information you provide in your written statement.
+We recommend you provide evidence for the information you provide in your written statement. .
+Generic statements unsupported by evidence will not be weighed heavily in the GTE assessment.

 We consider your personal circumstances when we make a decision.
 When we assess whether you are a genuine temporary entrant, we consider your situation as a whole.